MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-insights-find-where-different.md

 You can think of the algorithm as taking all the other columns in the model and, for all of the values of those columns, applying them as filters to the original visual.
 The algorithm then finds which of those filter values produces the most *different* result from the original.

 You likely wonder what *different* means.
-For example, say that the overall split of sales between the USA and Canada was the following:
+For example, say that the overall split of sales between the USA and Canada is the following:

 |Country/Region  |Sales ($M)|
 |---------|----------|